-The Centre wishes to recruit a chemical or process engineering graduate with a first or high 2.1 (above 65% grade mark average class honours degrees for the projects summarised below.
+The Centre wishes to recruit a graduate with a first or high 2.1 (above 65% grade mark average class honours degrees for the projects summarised below) with a background in mechanical/applied mechanics/materials/manufacturing engineering.
 The funding available restricts the projects to Home and EU students only.
-Each project has an industrial partner.
+This project has an industrial partner - EDF Energy

 If you wish to apply, please send your CV and covering letter to the EPSRC Centre for Doctoral Training in Carbon Capture and Storage and Cleaner Fossil Energy: [email protected].